Yahya Jammeh: Mediation and peacekeeping role

 Shortly after the outbreak of the Guinea-Bissau Civil War in June 1998, Jammeh sought a peaceful resolution to the conflict.
 He personally canvassed regional opinion on the war in Cape Verde, Mauritania, Guinea and Senegal.
 He also sent Momodou Lamin Sedat Jobe, his foreign minister, to meet with rebel leader Ansumane Mané to attempt to arrange peace talks in Banjul, though these efforts were fruitless.

 According to The Daily Observer, on 10 December 2012, Jammeh secured the release of Senegalese soldiers who had been held as hostages by rebels.
 He sent a delegation to meet with Senegalese president Macky Sall in early December 2012.
 The delegation's goal was to discuss a resolution to the ongoing civil unrest in Senegal's southern region of Casamance.
 Members of the delegation included the Minister of Presidential Affairs, the US ambassador to the Gambia, and members from the Red Cross and Red Crescent.

 The Jammeh Foundation for Peace (JFP) was created by Jammeh to help eradicate poverty among Gambians, improve agricultural production, and sponsor educational opportunities for needy students.
 The foundation has a hospital that is sponsored by the president and provides medical services to the general public.

 Donations in 2012 included $2,563,138 to the National Youths Conference and Festival, and "two truckloads of turkey" to the Gambia Christian Council for delivery to the Christian community.
 Jammeh also bankrolled university education for the less privileged both in the Gambia and abroad.

 Taiwan

 Taiwan was once the "financial lifeline" for Jammeh's regime, providing financial support as part of its campaign for international recognition at the United Nations.
 Taiwanese president Ma Ying-jeou visited the Gambia during Jammeh's presidency.
 However, Jammeh later cut ties with Taiwan.

 Economic policy

-During his leadership over the Republic of The Gambia, he advocated for a liberal market economy.
+During his leadership over the Republic of The Gambia, he advocated for a liberal market economy, rather than a mixed economy.